 As a practitioner, who I am and what I do is shaped by my own experiences and those of the people I work with.
 Prior to my current career, I worked in national press advertising in the mid-to-late 1990s.
 During this time, my own life took a destructive path and my mental health deteriorated.
 It was a coach/therapist – amongst others – who helped me put my life back together.

 While still working in advertising, putting my life back together began with volunteering for a charity in South East London.
 The charity, which offered respite to families with children living with conditions such as autism, proved to be the start of my new career.
 Although it took a while to sink in, I realised that my volunteering gave me a sense of meaning and purpose that my advertising did not.
-After a period living in France I returned to England and spent the next few years working in mental health as a Mental Health Advocate for the charity MIND.
+After a period living in France, I returned to England and spent the next few years working in mental health as a Mental Health Advocate for the charity MIND.

-In July 2005, I qualified as a therapist and began a 15 year career working for De Montfort University as a student coach and therapist.
+In July 2005, I qualified as a therapist and began a 15-year career working for De Montfort University as a student coach and therapist.
 For over a decade and a half, I was privileged enough to work with some amazing, inspirational students and staff.

 From 2007 to 2010, I also worked in the Employee Assistance Industry, where another passion of mine – supporting people at work and in business – developed.
-I saw first-hand what difference coaching and therapy could make mental health in the workplace.
+I saw first-hand what difference coaching and therapy could make to employee mental health in the workplace.

 In 2015 I qualified as an executive coach and in 2016 I set up Conversations With Impact.
 And in 2018 I decided that my business would be my future and took the decision to leave De Montfort University.
 I have not looked back since.